libp2p/blog/src/_blog/libp2p-and-Ethereum.md

     Additionally, libp2p enables connectivity to the browser thanks to modular transport protocols.
     *To learn more about browser connectivity, visit: [connectivity.libp2p.io](https://connectivity.libp2p.io/)*

-A great similarity that both devp2p and libp2p share is interoperability.
+A great similarity that both devp2p and libp2p share is language interoperability.
+For example, go-libp2p and rust-libp2p are written in different programming languages, but are still compatible and interoperabile with each other.
+The same holds true for devp2p.

 [Ethereum Node Records]: https://github.com/ethereum/devp2p/blob/master/enr.md
 [Node Discovery Protocol v4]: https://github.com/ethereum/devp2p/blob/master/discv4.md